uccser/cs-field-guide/text/en/chapters/programming-languages.md

 You probably found the Python program not too difficult to modify.
 See if you can make these same changes to the MIPS program.

-If that was too easy for you, can you make both programs print out “GO!!!!” twice instead of once? (you don’t have to use a loop for that).
-And if THAT was too easy, what about making each program print out “GO!!!!”
+If that was too easy for you, can you make both programs print out "GO!!!!" twice instead of once? (you don’t have to use a loop for that).
+And if THAT was too easy, what about making each program print out "GO!!!!"
 10 times?
 Because repeating a line in a program 10 times without a loop would be terrible programming practice, you’d need to use a loop for this task.

 More than likely, you’re rather confused at this point and unable to modify the MIPS program with all these suggested changes.
-And if you do have an additional loop in your MIPS program correctly printing “GO!!!”
+And if you do have an additional loop in your MIPS program correctly printing "GO!!!"
 10 times, then you are well on your way to being a good programmer!

 So, what was the point of all this?
 These low level instructions may seem tedious and a bit silly, but the computer is able to directly run them on hardware due to their simplicity.
 A programmer can write a program in this language if they know the language, and the computer would be able to run it directly without doing any further processing.
 As you have probably realised though, it is extremely time consuming to have to program in this way.
 Moving stuff in and out of registers, implementing loops using jump and branch statements, and printing strings and integers using a three line pattern that you’d probably never have guessed was for printing had we not told you leaves even more opportunities for bugs in the program.
 Not to mention, the resulting programs are extremely difficult to read and understand.